project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 ### Cloud Servers

 * Supported Providers: Sunbird has been tested for AWS and Azure.
-You may be able to use Google Compute Platform or similar cloud infrastructure
+You may be able to use the Google Compute Platform or similar cloud infrastructure.
   * On Azure, general purpose servers with 7 GB RAM, running Ubuntu server 16.04 LTS
   * On AWS, general purpose servers with 8 GB RAM, running Ubuntu server 16.04 LTS
 * You can scale out your infrastructure by adding servers.
 Sunbird is designed to scale horizontally.
 * You can also scale up your infrastructure and deploy the docker containers to a swarm running on a larger host.
-* The scripts timeout and do not complete successfully when run on virtual machines created using VMware or VirtualBox
+* The scripts timeout and do not complete when they are run on virtual machines created using VMware or VirtualBox

 ### Operating System